marifyo/fggcosha/payments.md

 ---

 #### Option 3: Pay into the Bank
-Pay directly into our bank account (In person, Bill Pay or Wire Transfers).
+Pay directly into our bank account (Walk-In or Bill Pay).
 [Contact Us](mailto:payments@fggconitsha.com) for bank account information.

 ---